Nutrition Strategies for Sustainable Performance

 Want another reason to like the plate method?
 It’s scaleable and does not ask you to stress over prescribed amounts of specific foods.

 "It causes a lot more emotional distress around food when we focus on numbers and measurements, and it over complicates fueling as a whole,” Maddie emphasised.
 “That's why I like this plate model – it's very applicable wherever you are.
-Whether you're a university athlete living in the dorms, you’re a student-athlete at home , or you're eating at a restaurant, it's really easy to visualise: ‘here's generally what my plate should look like, these are the three things in my checklist in my head, if I have all those things on my plate, and I kind of have that ratio down, then I know I'm at least kind of doing what I need to do.’
+Whether you're a university athlete living in the dorms, or a recreational athlete with a day job, it's easy to visualise: ‘Here's roughly what my plate should look like.
+If I have all those things on my plate, and I have that ratio down, then I know I'm at least kind of doing what I need to do."

 "And then, you can tune into your body from there, and if you're still hungry, you can go eat more, versus telling yourself, I can only have a cup of rice – you eat the whole thing, you're still hungry… that can cause distress as well."